 I have said it before, and I will say it again: Lisbon is the most underrated city in Europe.
-The capital of Portugal won my heart after I reluctantly visited in 2012 with friends.
+The capital of Portugal won my heart after I reluctantly visited in 2012 with friends, while studying abroad in Spain.
 I wasn’t expecting much, but what I discovered was a soulful city with unique street art, interesting neighborhoods, a vibrant nightlife, and a fascinating history to discover.

 - Marisqueira Uma

 Marisqueira Uma is a small seafood restaurant with only one item on the menu.
 Yes, just one.
 The specialty?
 Seafood rice.
 These guys do seafood rice well.
 You get a large pot of rice with shrimp, crab, mussels, served in a tasty broth.
 Note that this place is cash only and the seafood rice serves two people.
 There’s always a line so be sure to get there before it opens at noon.

 The Time Out Market is a food court located within the Mercado de Ribeira in the Cais do Sodre neighborhood.
 At first glance, it may seem like a tourist trap.
 The prices are higher than usual for Lisbon, and the place is always crowded with tourists.
 It’s next to impossible to find a seat!
 That said, I made several stops here and think it’s worth a visit.
 There are over 20 restaurants and a great variety of delicious Portuguese food.